 The unique soundscapes are recorded and collected with the local communities prior to each exhibition.
 Some of these memories, conversations and ambient sounds are heard raw, others processed into intricate musical tones.

-Homing was first conceived a year ago in the isolated, birch forests of Hämeenkyrö, Finland where I spent a month in residence at Arteles Creative Centre.
-Since then Homing has been developed through generous sponsorships, pro-bono work and in-kind exchanges.
-I would like to thank; The Ithuba Arts Fund and Grahamstown National Arts Festival for allowing an artist to dream; Leinster Grimes for the electronic engineering; CF and Werner from A Skyline On Fire for the Pretoria audio processing; Sebastian Jamieson for the Grahamstown audio processing; Peter Willers from Walro Flex for the Copper Pigtail; Astro Aluminium for the aluminium ceiling; Maldwyn Greenwood for the audio equipment; Morné Barnardt for photography; Jaydon Meidlinger for assistance with the structural plan; Schalk Erasmus for assistance with building the structure; Tamith Hattingh and Dominic Karayiannis for their contribution to the audio samples and component build-up respectively, Edgar Granger Sholtz for his videography (coming soon), and finally to my parents Rob and Pat Burchell, for their support and unwavering belief in me, I couldn’t ask for more in life.
+"Homing was first conceived in the isolated, birch forests of Hämeenkyrö, Finland where I spent a month in residence at Arteles Creative Centre.
+Since then Homing has been developed through sponsorships, pro-bono work and in-kind exchanges.
+I would like to thank; The Ithuba Arts Fund and National Arts Festival, Grahamstown and Sulgar-Buel Lovell Gallery for sponsoring build, travel and exhibition; Leinster Grimes for the electronic engineering; CF and Werner from A Skyline On Fire for the Pretoria audio processing; Sebastian Jamieson for the Grahamstown audio processing; Peter Willers from Walro Flex for the Copper Pigtail; Astro Aluminium for the aluminium ceiling; Maldwyn Greenwood for the audio equipment; Morné Barnardt for photography; Jaydon Meidlinger for assistance with the structural plan; Schalk Erasmus for assistance with building the structure; Tamith Hattingh and Dominic Karayiannis for their support and finally to my parents Rob and Pat Burchell, for their support and unwavering belief in me." - JB